How your family relationships influence you

 How does your family influence you and your behaviour?

-Your family influences your behaviour in a tremendous way.
+Your family influences your behaviour and health in a tremendous way.
 We learn so much about how we interact with the world and ourselves.
 Family relationships cast long shadows, especially when we are young, and it goes very deep into our psyche.
 Young children are like sponges; they learn so much from their parents and/or caregivers and there are many ways it can affect them as they grow up:

 • Physical health - Many studies have shown that positive relationships with relatives lead to more positive habits later in life, such as taking better care of yourself and making healthy food choices.
 In contrast, negative relationships that cause stress can lead to unhealthy eating habits and poor physical self-care.